 Those saved settings, in the Lightroom preset that you’re using, will then be applied to your image.

 But, that doesn’t mean you’re going to be happy with the result.
-There are a lot of things that can effect the edit, other than the settings being applied.
+There are a lot of things that can affect the edit, other than the settings being applied.

-For example, the following (but not limited to) can play a role on how your preset looks when applied…
+For example, the following (but not limited to) can play a role with how your preset looks when applied…

 Time of day…